Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

 - `SANDBOX_ADAPTIVE_AGENT_PATH` – path to the adaptive RL agent state
 - `SANDBOX_ADAPTIVE_AGENT_STRATEGY` – algorithm for the adaptive agent

+### Automatic recursion for isolated modules

+The sandbox can automatically pick up modules that are otherwise disconnected from the rest of the codebase.
+Setting `SANDBOX_AUTO_INCLUDE_ISOLATED=1` or passing `--auto-include-isolated` loads candidates returned by `discover_isolated_modules`.
+With `SANDBOX_RECURSIVE_ISOLATED=1` their import chains are traversed so supporting files are executed alongside the target module.
+Once the tests succeed, the modules are merged into `module_map.json` and existing flows through `try_integrate_into_workflows`.
+Entries flagged by `orphan_analyzer.analyze_redundancy` are skipped to avoid duplicating functionality.

 Recursion through orphan dependencies is enabled by default.
 Disable it by setting `SELF_TEST_RECURSIVE_ORPHANS=0` or `SANDBOX_RECURSIVE_ORPHANS=0`, or pass `--no-recursive-orphans` to the relevant commands.